Tom Ripley: Sexuality

 While Highsmith never explicitly portrays Ripley as gay or bisexual, certain passages in the Ripley novels imply that he harbors some unacknowledged attraction towards men.
-In The Talented Mr. Ripley, he is obsessed with Greenleaf and is jealous of his girlfriend to the point that he fantasizes about Greenleaf rejecting and hitting her.
+In The Talented Mr. Ripley, he is obsessed with Greenleaf and is jealous of his close female friend, Marge Sherwood, to the point that he fantasizes about killing her.
 Afraid that others will think he is gay, he jokes that he wants to give up both men and women because he cannot decide which he likes more.
 In Ripley Under Ground, he recalls "turning green" during his wedding, then going impotent with laughter while having sex with Heloise during their honeymoon.

 In The Boy Who Followed Ripley, he reflects that he and Heloise rarely have sex and that frequent sexual demands on her part "really would have turned him off, maybe at once and permanently.”
 The Boy Who Followed Ripley, meanwhile, has been cited as portraying a homoerotic subtext between Ripley and the novel's supporting protagonist, Frank Pierson.
 For example, Frank sleeps in Ripley's bed without changing the sheets and speaks of his happiness at being at Belle Ombre with "the words of a lover.”
 Highsmith herself was ambivalent about the subject of Ripley's sexuality.
 "I don't think Ripley is gay,” she said in a 1988 interview with Sight & Sound.
 "He appreciates good looks in other men, that's true.
 But he's married in later books.
 I'm not saying he's very strong in the sex department.
 But he makes it in bed with his wife."

 Psychopathy

-Ripley is portrayed as devoid of conscience.
-In The Boy Who Followed Ripley, he admits that he has never been seriously troubled by guilt.
+Ripley is portrayed as devoid of conscience; in The Boy Who Followed Ripley, he admits that he has never been seriously troubled by guilt.
 Though he sometimes feels "regret" about his earliest murders – he considers the murder of Dickie Greenleaf "a youthful, dreadful mistake" and that of Freddie Miles "stupid" and "unnecessary" – he cannot remember the number of his victims.
-In his 2001 book Malignant Self-Love: Narcissism Revisited, Sam Vaknin writes that Ripley (as portrayed in the 1999 film The Talented Mr. Ripley) meets five of the seven criteria for antisocial personality disorder and also displays narcissistic traits.

 Ripley is not without redeeming qualities, however.
-He feels genuine affection (if not love) for several characters throughout the series and has his own code of ethics.
-In Ripley's Game, Ripley reflects that he detests murder unless it is "absolutely necessary.”
+He feels genuine affection (if not love) for several characters throughout the series, and he has his own code of ethics; in Ripley's Game, Ripley reflects that he detests murder unless it is "absolutely necessary".
 In his review of Purple Noon, Roger Ebert wrote: "Ripley is a criminal of intelligence and cunning who gets away with murder.
 He's charming and literate, and a monster.
 It's insidious, the way Highsmith seduces us into identifying with him and sharing his selfishness; Ripley believes that getting his own way is worth whatever price anyone else might have to pay.
 We all have a little of that in us."